davidalger/devenv/README.md

 ## Development Notes

 ### Session Storage
 It is well recognized that PHP cannot store sessions on an NFS mount.
-Since /var/www/sites/ is mounted in the vm via an NFS mount, this causes trouble with applications which attempt using a session directory inside the document root.
+Since `/var/www/sites/` is mounted in the vm via an NFS mount, this causes trouble with storing session files inside the document root.
 Magento 2 seems to handle this just fine and stores it's sessions in the configured session location.
-Magento 1 requires one of three workarounds to function:
+Magento 1 requires a workaround to function.

-1. add the following to the `app/etc/local.xml` configuration file inside the `global` node:

-        <session_save><![CDATA[files]]></session_save>
-        <session_save_path><![CDATA[/var/lib/php/session]]]]></session_save_path>

-2. create a soft-link pointing the `var/session` directory to the default php session location
+To workaround this issue, replace the `var/session` directory with a soft-link pointing at the default php session store:

+    rm -rf var/session
     ln -s /var/lib/php/session var/session

-3. use an alternative session storage mechanism such as redis or memcached
+Alternately, you may use an alternative session storage mechanism such as redis or memcached to store sessions and avoid the problem altogether.

 ## VMWare Provider